-Significant matter Commentary 0 Significant events or transactions that occurred during the year In April 2017 the Pension Fund received £137.0 million in upfront payments from employers for deficit funding contributions and service rate contributions for 2018/19 and 2019/20.
-The Fund was accounting for these as receipts in advance and showed a current and long term liability.
-Our view is that for the Pension Fund accounts it is revenue recognition that is the important consideration.
-These payments would meet the definition of income for the Pension Fund as there is no prospect of this cash being paid back These amounts are due to the Pension Fund in 2017/18 and are an asset of the Pension Fund in 2017/18, which the Pension Fund has invested in 2017/18 to generate income in the Pension Fund accounts.
-Therefore these should be accounted for as income in the Pension Fund accounts in 2017/18.
-The accounts have been amended.
-2 Business conditions affecting the Pension Fund, and business plans and strategies that may affect the risks of material misstatement No issues to report.
-3 Concerns about management's consultations with other accountants on accounting or auditing matters No issues to report.
-4 Discussions or correspondence with management in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services We were re-appointed as auditors of Lancashire County Pension Fund for five years from 2018/19.
-We issued our fee letter for 2018/19 on the 20 April 2018 and this will be presented to the Audit, Risk and Governance Committee on 30 July 2018.
-5 Significant matters on which there was disagreement with management, except for initial differences of opinion because of incomplete facts or preliminary information that are later resolved by the auditor obtaining additional relevant facts or information No issues to report.
-5 Other matters that are significant to the oversight of the financial reporting process No issues to report.
+Significant matter Commentary ) Significant events or transactions that occurred during the year No issues to report. ) Business conditions affecting the group and Council and business plans and strategies that may affect the risks of material misstatement No issues to report.
+Concerns about management's consultations with other accountants on accounting or auditing matters No issues to report. ) Discussions or correspondence with management in connection with the initial or recurring appointment of the auditor regarding accounting practices, the application of auditing standards, or fees for audit or other services We were re-appointed as auditors of Lancashire County Council for five years from 2018/19.
+We issued our fee letter for 2018/19 on the 20 April 2018 and will present it to the Audit, Risk and Governance Committee on 28 August 2018. ) Significant matters on which there was disagreement with management, except for initial differences of opinion because of incomplete facts or preliminary information that are later resolved by the auditor obtaining additional relevant facts or information As identified on page 8 we have had significant discussions with management regarding one key issue; the accounting treatment for its inverse floating LOBO loans.
+This item is covered in detail earlier in our report.
+Other matters that are significant to the oversight of the financial reporting process.
+No issues to report.